1jour1vin

 Robert Parker

-"This 2012 Châteauneuf-du-Pape Blanc is a blend of Clairette, Grenache Blanc, Roussanne, and Bourboulenc aged in oak barrels.
-A model Châteauneuf offering lovely notes of white peach, green almond, and honeysuckle, with a medium-bodied, concentrated palate that is still very fresh and crisp.
-Drink anytime in the next decade, or even longer."
-(Wine Advocate 2013 - Robert Parker)
+“This 2012 Châteauneuf-du-Pape Blanc is a blend of Clairette, Grenache Blanc, Roussanne, and Bourboulenc aged in large oak casks.
+A classic Châteauneuf offering lovely notes of white peach, green almond, and honeysuckle, with a medium-bodied, concentrated palate that remains very fresh and crisp.
+It can be enjoyed at any time over the next decade, or even longer.”
+(Wine Advocate 2013 – Robert Parker)

 Buy your Vieux Télégraphe wines at the best price in a private sale!